 It wasn't until 1948 that the first pressings of 78s were done in New Zealand, by His Master's Voice (NZ) Ltd. (later EMI New Zealand), followed a year later by the famous 'Blue Smoke' by Ruru Karaitiana on Tanza.

-From those first 78s in 1927 until the last 78s were manufactured around 1960, New Zealand-targeted releases often featured quite wonderful, unique artwork, both on the labels and on the paper sleeves.
+From those first 78s recorded in 1927 until the last 78s were manufactured in 1959, New Zealand-targeted releases often featured quite wonderful, unique artwork, both on the labels and on the paper sleeves.
 This page looks at some of these graphics.